 "All of Iraq's neighbours need to respect Iraq's sovereignty and territorial integrity," State Department spokesman John Kirby said last week.

-"We call on both governments to focus on their common enemy, our common enemy, which is Daesh," Kirby added, referring to ISIL by an Arabic acronym.
+"We call on both governments to focus on their common enemy, our common enemy, which is Daesh," Kirby said, referring to ISIL by an Arabic acronym.

-Responding to the US comments, Erdogan said: "You are coming from tens of thousands of kilometers away and you have the right to say Baghdad has called for you.
-OK, but Turkey has a 350km border and there is always a threat.
+Referring to US comments, Erdogan said: "You are coming from tens of thousands of kilometers away and you have the right to say Baghdad has called for you.
+OK, but Turkey has a 350-kilometer border and there is always a threat.

 "Turkey has a historical responsibility there.
 So we will be there."